The Private Competition Enforcement Review: Poland

 With regard to attorneys' fees, retainer costs can be reimbursed according to payment rates specified in separate regulations, but awarded costs cannot exceed these rates.
 Awarding a retainer contingency fee of up to 20 per cent is permitted in class actions.

-The pass-on presumption cannot be used by the infringer to defend him or herself from the compensation claims.43 The infringer, when raising such a defence charge, must always prove that the overcharge was passed on by the direct purchaser and therefore he or she should be awarded limited damages or no damages.
+The pass-on presumption cannot be used by the infringer to defend him or herself from the compensation claims.44 The infringer, when raising this defence charge, must always prove that the overcharge was passed on by the direct purchaser and therefore he or she should be awarded limited damages or no damages.

 The Private Enforcement Act does not explicitly mention all the circumstances establishing the privilege; that is, the obligation not to disclose information during the course of private antitrust enforcement proceedings.
 Nevertheless, the provisions of other legislative acts regarding confidentiality of information apply.

-The Private Enforcement Act provides that the court shall refuse requests for the disclosure of evidence when it does not meet the proportionality requirement.46 When deciding whether the disclosure would be proportional, the court must consider the extent to which the evidence relates to information constituting a business secret or other secret subject to legal protection under separate regulations, and the means available to protect such information.47 At a party's request, the court can allow such evidence and at the same time restrict access to it during the proceedings.48
+The Private Enforcement Act provides that the court shall refuse requests for the disclosure of evidence when it does not meet the proportionality requirement.47 When deciding whether the disclosure would be proportional, the court must consider the extent to which the evidence relates to information constituting a business secret or other secret subject to legal protection under separate regulations, and the means available to protect this information.48 At a party's request, the court can allow this evidence and at the same time restrict access to it during the proceedings.49

 Settlement procedures applicable to private antitrust enforcement are governed by the general rules of Polish civil procedure, and parties to a damage claim in relation to a competition law infringement can settle the case.
 In cases where an amicable settlement is admissible, the court should strive to reach an amicable settlement at any stage of the proceedings, in particular by encouraging the parties to use mediation.
 If a court settlement is reached, it must be signed by the parties and reflected in the court record.